ITunes Session (Beach House EP)

 iTunes Session is an extended play by American dream pop band Beach House.
 It was released on August 24, 2010, through Sub Pop.
-It features as a new song, "White Moon", as well as live versions of four songs from their third studio album Teen Dream, released on January 26 of that same year, and "Gila", from their second studio album Devotion (2008).
+It features a new song, "White Moon", as well as live versions of four songs from their third studio album Teen Dream, released on January 26 of that same year, and "Gila", from their second studio album Devotion (2008).
 All tracks are written, produced and mixed by the band, with contributions from Chris Coady, who produced Teen Dream.

 Background and recording

 In September 2009, it was announced that Beach House had signed onto independent record label Sub Pop, marking their departure from Carpark, where they released their first two albums, along with a confirmation that the duo were recording their third studio album.
 In October of that same year, the duo announced their third studio album, Teen Dream.
 With the record deal, they were able to produce a DVD version of the album, meeting their expectations, as well as hire a producer, Chris Coady.
 The album was recorded at Dreamland Studios in Hurley, New York.
 Despite Teen Dream being leaked on the Internet at the near-end of 2009, it later saw an official release on January 26, 2010, becoming their first album release through Sub Pop, and was met with critical acclaim upon release.

 It was announced in August 2010 that the band would release an iTunes Session EP.
 Alex Scally stated that they were hesitant on recording session since iTunes requested that they would record a "stripped-down" live session.
 The EP was produced by the band and Chris Coady, whom Scally felt that with him, they would "be able to make [the session] meaningful".
 Among the six tracks, "White Moon" is a new track and was not previously released in any of the band's previous studio albums.
 The track, as described by Alex Young from Consequence, starts with a "twinkling organ [... and] Legrand quickly lays down the first verse, and Scally adds dreamy guitar picking just as Daniel J. Franz’s sample-esque drumming kicks in".